 There were many British films of the 1950s that referenced the 1939-45 war and its aftermath.
 For several reasons they’ve attracted negative coverage from many film historians, scholars and critics, much of it unwarranted.
 One misconception is that they are all similar.
 This particular example is from a sub-genre dealing with the ‘returning soldier’.
 In this specific grouping there are some interesting films which also draw on other genres/categories, especially film noir melodramas such as Mine Own Executioner (1947) and Cage of Gold (1950).
 Others drew on noir crime stories like They Made Me a Fugitive (1947).
 The Intruder isn’t quite the crime drama its title suggests, though there are crime elements in the mix.
 Neither is it a melodrama, though there is a kind of surrogate father-son relationship at its centre.
 It is a strange mixture of drama with a couple of comic sequences – a combination that IMDb implies was a feature of the work of Guy Hamilton, best known for his war pictures and later James Bond/Harry Palmer films.
 This was just his second directorial venture, working on Robin Maugham’s adaptation of his own novel.

 The film begins with stockbroker Wolf Merton playing golf.
 A wayward shot takes Merton’s ball off the course and into a scrapyard where later Hammer favourite Michael Ripper is cutting up war-time tanks.
 We will soon learn that Merton was a Colonel of a tank regiment.
-When he gets home (in Central London) he surprises a burglar (the ‘intruder’ of the title) who turns out to be one his men he hasn’t seen for seven years.
+When he gets home (in Central London) he surprises a burglar (the ‘intruder’ of the title) who turns out to be one of his men he hasn’t seen for seven years.
 Before he can reason with ‘Ginger’ Edwards (Michael Medwin), the young man runs off, taking Merton’s revolver.
 At this point we get the first of several flashbacks to wartime incidents and we realise that Edwards was a brave soldier who looked out for his mates.
 We also sense that Merton (Jack Hawkins) was a successful leader of men and that he was well aware of Edwards’ qualities.
 He determines to track Edwards down and find out why he has turned to crime.
 The film’s narrative thus becomes a succession of meetings with a group of men who were in the same unit, building up to a final showdown when Merton will again confront Edwards.

 I enjoyed The Intruder.
-It looks good with photography by Ted Scaife and Maugham’s story ideas are strong (he later wrote the novel The Servant adapted by Harold Pinter for for Joe Losey).
+It looks good with photography by Ted Scaife and Maugham’s story ideas are strong (he later wrote the novel The Servant adapted by Harold Pinter for Joe Losey).
 The ending is rather abrupt and may not satisfy everyone but that could be a budget problem.
 As it is, the film is a brisk 84 minutes into which a drama with plenty of action and several characters’ stories are inserted.
 The film was made by British Lion at Shepperton and received a circuit release in ABC cinemas.
 The cast is strong with Hawkins that year also leading in the biggest British film of the year The Cruel Sea.
 Hawkins is both the genuine star of the film and possibly an indicator of some of the problems for older audiences now.
 Throughout the 1950s, Hawkins’ gruff but almost avuncular authority figure inhabited similar roles in Army, Navy and Air Force officer roles as well as Police Superintendents/Commanders etc. Occasionally he could be less avuncular and much tougher as in The Cruel Sea and sometimes he could ‘go wrong’ as in The League of Gentlemen (1960).
 We soon know who he is in The Intruder which does diminish his impact a little – but he’s such a good actor he’s always worth watching.

 We also know who everyone else is, partly because we’ve seen them in later films.
 So, when we see Arthur Howard as a soldier in the Pay Corps we aren’t at all surprised that in civvy street he is a dotty schoolteacher, since in 1956 he began to appear on TV in the sitcom Whack-O! as a dotty public school teacher in the Jimmy Edwards series.
-Similarly, a young George Cole, like Howard and Dora Bryan as an ENSA ( girl, is in a comedy sequence (ENSA put on entertainment shows for the troops) and Dennis Price is a slimy and cowardly officer who becomes an equally creepy businessman (who keeps the title ‘Captain’ much to Merton’s disgust).
+Similarly, a young George Cole, like Howard and Dora Bryan as an ENSA girl, is in a comedy sequence (ENSA put on entertainment shows for the troops) and Dennis Price is a slimy and cowardly officer who becomes an equally creepy businessman (who keeps the title ‘Captain’ much to Merton’s disgust).
 I’m not sure if the comedy sequences really work in the context of the drama but the George Cole routine is used to show up the class divide in the army (Cole’s character is an enlisted man who is commissioned by Merton).
 When we do get to find out what started the trouble for Ginger, it too has an element of social commentary.
-So, I think overall, The Intruder works as a worthwhile ‘war aftermath’ picture.
+Overall The Intruder works as a worthwhile ‘war aftermath’ picture.
 I won’t spoil the narrative, only point out that there is no indication of whether Merton has been married or has always been single and Ginger’s story could be related to Merton’s own story if there was more narrative space to explore such ideas.
 But there is quite enough there already.
 Enjoy The Intruder on Talking Pictures TV, Network DVD or Amazon Prime.

 There are relatively few global filmmakers who regularly release films of consistent high quality – and which make it into UK cinemas.
 One of the few is Kore-eda Hirokazu.
 His latest film, arriving here only six months after its Venice appearance, maintains this record.
 It will be seen, however, as a departure in some ways from the mainly family melodramas that have brought him the widest audiences.